 The 1984 movie, The Terminator, portrays a dystopian future where robots and intelligent machines seize control of the world.
-In the movie, an intelligent killer robot — a terminator — is sent back in time from the early-20th century to change history.
+In the movie, an intelligent killer robot — a terminator — is sent back in time from the early-21st century to change history.
 Now clearly, none of that has come even close to coming true, but what is clear is that technology will disrupt our future in ways we can’t yet predict.

 Perhaps the most pessimistic view of the future of accounting comes from a website tool developed by Deloitte and Oxford University that predicts the likelihood that a robot will take your job.
-According to that tool, accountants have 95% chance of losing their jobs to robots.
+According to that tool, accountants have a 95% chance of losing their jobs to robots.

 Taking a more optimistic view, a study by the Brookings Institution predicted that occupations with a high percentage of repetitive tasks may be at a high risk of automation, while those that require a high level of education — such as accountants — will be pretty safe.
 However, a later study by that same Brookings team found that advances in artificial intelligence may make better-paid and better-educated workers the most vulnerable.